BryMad/twilight-city-escape/README.md

-# twilight-city-escape
-Twilight City Escape: a Homework 6 Escape Game
+# Twilight City Escape: a Homework 6 Escape Game

 Twilight City Escape is a retro side-scrolling chase game written for CMSI 185.
 You are a rogue hero trying to outrun the corrupt Twighlight City Air Police.
 Use your mouse to guide your Player's escape.
 Click your mouse to deploy a decoy to distract the gullible air cops and make your getaway.

-The game can be played at https://brymad.github.io/twilight-city-escape/
+The game can be played at https://brymad.github.io/twilightCityEscape/

 Embellishments
 * scrolling, three-layer background to create parallax effect (that comes to rest at Game Over)